Kremlin-ordered truce is uncertain amid mutual mistrust

 “Such a pause would disproportionately benefit Russian troops and begin to deprive Ukraine of the initiative,” the think tank said late Thursday.
 “Putin cannot reasonably expect Ukraine to meet the terms of this suddenly declared cease-fire, and may have called for the cease-fire to frame Ukraine as unaccommodating and unwilling to take the necessary steps toward negotiations.”

+And Anna Borshchevskaya, a senior fellow at the Washington Institute, said whether or not the cease-fire holds, “I don’t take it at face value.”

+“When Russia announces cease-fires, in the way Russia conducts war, there are usually ulterior motives,” she said.
+“Historically, what the Russian government and Russian military usually do when they announce a cease-fire is to use it as a tactical opportunity, to just take a breather or gain a little bit of space.”

-Washington says it’s prepared to keep backing Ukraine’s war effort.
-On Friday, the U.S. was due to announce nearly $3 billion in military aid for Ukraine — a major new package that was expected for the first time to include several dozen Bradley fighting vehicles.
+Meanwhile, the U.S. was due to reinforce its support for Ukraine on Friday by announcing nearly $3 billion in military aid — a major new package expected for the first time to include several dozen Bradley fighting vehicles.

 Germany also plans to send armored personnel carriers by the end of March.

-Former Russian President Dmitry Medvedev, the deputy head of Russia’s Security Council, said those who rejected Putin’s proposal for a Christmas truce were “clowns” and “pigs.”

-“The hand of Christian mercy was extended to the Ukrainians,” he said in a Telegram post.
-“But pigs have no faith and no innate sense of gratitude.”

-Some civilians on the streets of Kyiv said they spoke from bitter experience in doubting Russia’s motives.
+On the streets of Kyiv, some civilians said Friday that they spoke from bitter experience in doubting Russia’s motives.

-“Everybody is preparing (for an attack), because everybody remembers what happened on the new year when there were around 40 Shahed (Iranian drones),” local resident Vasyl Kuzmenko said.
+“Everybody is preparing (for an attack), because everybody remembers what happened on the new year when there were around 40 Shahed” Iranian drones, said capitol resident Vasyl Kuzmenko.
 “But everything is possible.”

 Follow AP’s coverage of the war at https://apnews.com/hub/russia-ukraine